 Sadly, their daughter Jenifer passed away in 1986 at just 13 years old when she was killed in a car accident in San Marcos.
 Since George and Norma are a private couple, they haven't publicly discussed the tragedy, but their actions have spoken loudly.
 After her death, they began the Jenifer Lynn Strait Foundation to support children's charities in the San Antonio area in Jenifer's memory.

 Norma chose to work as a stay at home mom with Bubba until he went off to college at Texas A&M in College Station.
 After graduating, he competed as a professional cowboy and married his wife, Tamara.
 The pair had a son in Feb.
 2012 named George Harvey Strait III, and a daughter in Sept.
 2016 named Jilliann Louise, making Norma and George happy grandparents.

 After Bubba had left the nest, Norma chose to support her husband, who was deemed Artist of the Decade by the Academy of Country Music and elected into the Country Music Hall of Fame, on the road.

 "Norma and I are so blessed that we found each other...and were able to do all of this together, experience this life together, to support each other through everything, good times and bad," Strait said to People.
 "We love each other and we still like each other.
 A lot!"

-The pair recently celebrated their 46th year of marriage in 2017 after their elopement in 1971.
-And while, for the most part, they keep their private life private, the duo obviously have a bond that’s unbreakable.
+The pair celebrated their 46th year of marriage in 2017 after their elopement in 1971.
+And while, for the most part, they keep their private life private, the duo obviously has a bond that's unbreakable.